BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 ```

 TOGA should be tested at this point as well.
-TOGA requires nextflow, so the test will require a conda environment with nextflow (preferable our annotation_tutorial) conda environment to be active
+TOGA requires NextFlow, so the test will require a Conda environment with NextFlow (preferable our annotation_tutorial environment) Conda environment to be active

 ```
-conda activate annotation tutorial
+conda activate annotation_tutorial
 ./run_test.sh micro
 ```